FDio/vpp/src/plugins/wireguard/README.rst

 -------------------------------------------------

 1. Use all benefits of VPP-engine.
-2. Add IPv6 support (currently only supports IPv4)
+2. Add peers roaming support
-3. Add DoS protection as in original protocol (using cookie)